chmlee/ream-doc/content/overview/comparison.md

 +++

 REAM started as a quick solution to organize data for my undergraduate thesis.
-Before working on REAM, I tried various languages and tools, but none fits my needs, so I wrote my own language and tool.
+Before working on REAM, I tried various languages and tools, but none fits my needs, so I wrote my own language and tools.
 See [Origin](/overview/origin) for more detailed discussion.

-The following is a brief comparison between REAM and other alternatives.
+The following are brief comparison between REAM and other alternatives.

 ## Spreadsheet/CSV